YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     > 🛈 = The default value is `false` to prevent any errors going unnoticed by default, but the recommended value is `true` because these errors are usually meaningless and unsolvable anyway.

-18. Whether to send more frequent keepalive packets than vanilla.<br>
+18. Whether to send more frequent keepalive packets than vanilla.
     * If `true`, a keepalive packet is sent to every client every second, and they are not kicked if they respond to at least one of them within 30 seconds.
     * If `false`, a keepalive packet is sent to every client every 15 seconds, and they are kicked if they do not respond to it within 30 seconds.